 Arts therapy is much more than painting.
 It provides a way for women and children to explore their concerns, hopes, and build self-esteem.

-Our ‘Arts For Change’ programs are essential in assisting women and children ‘emerge’ from trauma and help them to begin building self-confidence and improve their mental and physical wellbeing.
+Our ‘Arts For Change’ programs are essential in assisting women and children ‘emerge’ from the trauma of surviving family violence and helps them to begin building self-confidence and improve their emotional and physical wellbeing.

-Emerge has been running arts therapy for ten years and in this time the number of different programs has grown to cater for the needs of the women and children who come through our services.
+Emerge has been providing arts therapy for women and children for over ten years.
+During this time the number of different trauma-informed programs we offer has grown to cater for the needs of the women and children who are supported through our services.

 Our programs include:

-Individual Arts Therapy where our art therapist creates a safe space for a woman or child to come to process their past trauma, using music, painting and other art forms.
+Individual Arts Therapy where our art therapist creates a safe space for women and children to come to process past trauma, using the arts, play and other expressive forms.

-Open Studio is an after-school arts therapy program that is run weekly every Tuesday afternoon in the Kingston Council area.
-Classes are open to all school children, aged four to 12, who have experienced family violence.
-The program provides the opportunity for children who are having difficulties with their emotions, behaviour and learning to take part in a positive therapeutic process through creative arts and talking with the art therapist.
+Open Studio is an after-school arts therapy program that is run weekly in the afternoons in the Kingston Council area.
+Classes are open to all primary school children, aged six to 12, who have experienced family violence.
+The program provides the opportunity for children who need support with their emotions and behaviour by taking part in a therapeutic group process

-Little Sparkz is an arts therapy program run over three days in school holidays in the Kingston Council area.
-This school holiday program is for primary school age children (aged four to 12) who have experienced family violence.
-Little Sparkz is fun, creative and interactive providing children with a safe space to explore their thoughts and feelings in a way that can help them build resilience, confidence and self-esteem.
+Little Sparkz is a therapeutic arts program run over three days in school holidays in the Kingston Council area.
+This school holiday program is for primary school age children (aged six to 12) who have experienced family violence.
+Little Sparkz is fun, creative and interactive providing children with a safe space to help them build resilience, confidence and self-esteem.

-Make Your Mark is an early intervention arts therapy program that provides a safe space for children aged four to seven years to have fun using creative arts.
-The facilitators work with children to help build their self-esteem, social skills and emotional resilience.
-The program assists children in preparing for school, giving them the chance to voice and express their thoughts and feelings, helping them to move forward with their learning and education and experience a positive and healthy life.
+Make Your Mark is a brief intervention program for children aged four to seven years helping to build their self-esteem, social skills and emotional resilience.
+The program assists children in preparing for school and focused on teaching skills to assist with regulating emotions, communication of their thoughts and feelings, and to build positive and respectful relationships with their peers.